 A common theory is autoimmune disease, the attack on one’s own tissues by a confused immune system.
 The balanced immune system should be watchful for foreigners and leave “self” alone.
 When the difference between foreign invaders, cancer cells, and one’s own tissues is blurred, we have the very large group of diseases known as autoimmune.

 Why would the immune system attack the individual it was designed to protect?
 There are reasons, all of them man made:

 - Vaccinations.
-The biggest reason of immune confusion ever.
+The biggest reason for immune confusion ever.

 - Exposure to solvents.
 Ever notice the high percentage of ingredients in your topical flea treatments that are called “inert?”
 Yep: solvents.
 They’ll take the color off your leather couch, if you’re not careful.

 - Heartworm preventatives.
 Jean Dodds’ work showed this in DVM Magazine years ago.

 Some truly scary autoimmune diseases include:

 - IMHA–Immune Mediated Hemolytic Anemia (attack on one’s own red blood cells)

 - IMTP–Immune Mediated Thrombocytopenia (attack on one’s platelets, the cells that help blood to clot)